ckadluba/AzureDevOpsTools/README.md

 # AzureDevOpsTools

-A set of PowerShell scripts to accomplish different tasks on Azure DevOps git repositories.
+A set of PowerShell scripts to accomplish different tasks in Azure DevOps.

 ## Getting Started